 Authorship should be based on the following:

-b) drafting the article or revising it critically for important intellectual content; and
+- Drafting the work or revising it critically for important intellectual content;

-c) final approval of the version to be published: and
+- Final approval of the version to be published;

-d) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved

-All criteria (a, b, c and d) must be fulfilled.
+All criteria must be fulfilled.

-While in humanities and social sciences authorship is based on writing a text, the Vancouver rules also include collaborative efforts as central to the notion of authorship.
+While in humanities and social sciences, authorship is based on writing a text, the Vancouver rules also include collaborative efforts as central to the notion of authorship.

 Natural sciences, mathematical and technological subjects do not have a universal standard for authorship, but guidelines and accepted practices are still available.
 There are researchers who research and publish by themselves, and there are projects that consist of several thousand members, such as those at CERN, where the list of authors can consist of a great number of people.